DscInflux/.github/profile/README.md

   <br>
 </h2>
 <p>
-Do you want to expand and improve your Discord bot?
-TopicList is here for you!
+Find and add new friends on Discord the easy way.
 </p>

 <hr>